JonathanProjetos/Store-Manager/README.md

 ##### Esperado

 ```
-A rota espera receber id para a busca de um produto vinculado a este id.
+A rota espera receber um id para a busca do produto vinculado a este id.
    json
        {
           "id": 2,